Baystation12/Baystation12-Lore/The Unathi.md

 Renouncing the deathseeking life of Guwandi isn't easy.
 Some may wish to return after having been granted a second outlook, or hope, after they had spent time wandering and risking their life.
 Their clan may see their decision as cowardly and refuse to accept them, or be overjoyed they had learned a lesson in their time.

-The different region of Moghes are split between the temperate and tropical poles, which are divded horizontally by the equator.
+The different region of Moghes are split between the temperate, tropical poles, the savannahs, the salt swamps near the oceans, and the diamond peaks.
 All of them have their own unique dialect and accent to the Unathi tongue, but branch off of the same base language.
 Cultures also tend to vary much between the regions.
 Precursor ruins located at the poles consist of military bases and mass-driver faclities for unaided surface to air space take-off.
 Unathis that have settled there are either one of those who follows the Hand of the Vine, or the Fruitful Lights.
 The latter is made up of clans that have taken engineering as a family trade.
 Some follow the faith of the Precusors in secret, or some clans openly do.
 These Unathi may compete with their brethren in battles using battle rigs or jury-rigged exosuits to decide who gets to study the technology left behind and run the mass-drivers.
 While the other regions judge the Poles with suspicion or oddness, they have learned to coexist with them simply because they hold a monopoly on interplanetary trading.

 Unathi who follow the Hand of the Vine in the polar region tolerate the engineering clans tending to and studying the fauna, in hopes of learning ways to bring it to the rest of Moghes.
 Combat for them is often rare and short, usually taking place on patches of unfertile land so that the blessed soil is not tainted by the blood of their enemies.
 If a feud must end in bloodshed, these Unathi will generally avoid trying to make lethal blows, preferring to instead disable their opponents and leave them alive.
 These fights are usually sparked by inter-clan disagreements.

-Those who settle near the Equator are a very strict brand of Unathi.
-Orginally settled by exiles who moved south to carve their own way of life, the equator is highly irradiated in some parts due to the nuclear infighting that destroyed Precursor culture.
+Those who settle in the Deserts and the Savannahs are a very strict brand of Unathi.
+Orginally settled by exiles who moved south to carve their own way of life, the few lakes and some of the land are highly irradiated in some parts due to the nuclear infighting that destroyed Precursor culture, and the deep jungle crags are often filled with the decomposing bodies of travellers.
+Great metal monuments from days of old, and dunes entirely made of glass fill the land as well.
 Funnily enough, the ruins there consist of underground shelters to protect from bombardment.
 Clans and settlements will make homes of these shelters, digging for underground springs and using water purifiers.
 However, life in the region is not so easy for all.
 The majority of Unathi have a hard time.
 Most clans are large to the point of being their own tribe, very devoted to their worship of the ancestors as well as the Grand Strategem.
 They are also very territorial.
 Shelter and land rights are decided by vicious combat in designated grounds that are dangeruosly irraidated for the express purpose of testing the combatant's skills, experince and endurance.
 While those of the equator do trade with any caravan brave enough to stand the heat, sandstorms and radiation, it is often viewed as more trouble than it's worth.
 Most caravans do not even brave the journey to the south, what with the local legends floating about.
 Stories of Unathi who had been warped by the radiation into hulking, cannbialistic boogeymen.
 Monsters who were fond of dragging travelers and children who stay out and alone too late into the darkness so that they may gorge them on the scraps of their kills until they're one of them.

+The Salt-Swamp Unathi are often a very traditional group, and very small in number due to the toxic area.
+With these traditions, strangely enough, is an openness to outsiders.
+They welcome caravans greatly, but many do not come due to the hostile region.
+There is often conflict between the Desert Clans and the Salt Swamp Clans over territory and water supply.

+The Diamond Peak Clans are very isolationist, and completely anti-outsiders.
+They have painted faces, with brands on their scales to show where they come from.
+With the rich diamond mountains, and the reserves of phoron beneath the ground come many offworlders looking to make a quick buck, but they are often killed by the clans in pogroms or raids.
+Other Unathi don't often go the mountains besides those looking to trade.
+There's a legend that a great basin of water lies deep in the mountains and that's how the Diamond Peak Clans are so strong.

 ### What They Wear and Use